Community Housing Development Organization (CHDO) Program

 Change Happens CDC

 Change Happens CDC addresses the need for affordable housing by renovating and constructing single-family and multi-family homes for people in areas that are being gentrified.
 Hurricanes, flooding, and the abandonment of these houses make the homes uninhabitable, and now the COVID pandemic has made finding a home at an affordable price nearly impossible due to the booming housing market, which has led to increased property valuations and rising property taxes.
 The issues are compounded by dilapidated houses that become drug dens.
-Change Happens CDC is at the forefront of providing low-income housing to homebuyers and renters who would otherwise be unable to afford them and allowing residents who have lived in the area most of their lives to remain in the neighborhood.
+Change Happens CDC is at the forefront of providing low-income housing to homebuyers and renters who would otherwise be unable to afford it and allowing residents who have lived in the area most of their lives to remain in the neighborhood.

 Teamwork makes the dream work!